LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       After the first call to :c:func:`SPRKStepEvolve()` the interpolation type may not be changed without first calling :c:func:`SPRKStepReInit()`.

-      If this routine is not called, the Hermite interpolation module will be used.
+      If this routine is not called, the Lagrange interpolation module will be used.